veltman/learninglunches/apis/README.md

 The Twitter API: https://dev.twitter.com/docs/api/1.1
 The New York Times Best Sellers API: http://developer.nytimes.com/docs/best_sellers_api/

-These instruction manuals are very dense with information, but what they mainly describe is a list of URLs you can use to retrieve different kinds of data.
+These instruction manuals are very dense with information, but what they mainly describe is a list of URLs you can use to retrieve data.
 These URLs can called many things, like _resources_ or _methods_.
 Using one of them is also sometimes called an _API request_ or _API call_.
 A "request" is a good way to think about it, because that's exactly what you're doing.
 You're going up to the friendly librarian at Twitter or YouTube or whatever other popular service, and asking them to give you some information.

 For each URL, you will usually find a page or a section explaining more details about how to use it.
 Typically this consists of two things: **parameters** and the **response**.